-I don’t really remember where I came up with this idea for Shepherd’s Pie Potato Skins, but it happened quite a few years ago on a winter’s day, when I was craving some comfort food.
+I don’t really remember where I came up with this idea for Shepherd’s Pie Potato Skins, but it happened quite a few years ago on a super cold day, when I was craving some comfort food.
 A few weeks before, Eric and I went for a drive and ended up having dinner at this deliciously adorable little Irish Tavern, on a random corner in a tiny town.
 I ordered their special of the day, Shepherd’s Pie… and it was one of the most delicious things I’ve ever tasted!
 So when I attempted to recreate it, I wanted to eat the exact same thing.
 But then the wheels started turning in my brain, and I thought about how perfect little potato skins would be.
 It was a big hit!
 We loved them.

 I quickly grabbed a notebook and wrote down the recipe, and I never made them again.
 What a sad ending to a beautiful story about Shepherd’s Pie.
 I use the term “recipe” loosely when I talk about what I write down in my notebooks, because my recipes are a bunch of chicken scratch that contains the name of the dish and the ingredients… sometimes I’m good to myself and remember to include a cooking time, but that’s it.
 I never write detailed instructions for myself.
 Many times I don’t even write the amounts of what I used!
 This has happened all too often in my life, and it’s a small personal goal to STOP doing that, but I can’t see myself getting much better about it.
 When I’m cooking and creating I’m in my own world, and I just don’t think to stop and write down all those details.
 And that’s where I run into trouble with this blog sometimes!
 Which is why I occasionally have to make something 2-3 times before I share it with you.
 Because half the time I just can’t remember how much of a certain spice I used, and that spice could be the most important part.
 Spices can take you all over the world in a teaspoon!
 They can take a boring chicken breast from a one to a ten in no time.
 I just love my spice collection.
 It’s one of my most prized possessions.